Tusharma98/AutoMagz/README.md

 ✅ Automatically generates an image with a gradient background

-✅ Add Auto caption with ful article link.
+✅ Add Auto caption with fulL article link.

 ✅ Adds logos, date, and news source branding.